4. SkillCorps Trip Reflections, with Andrew Bennett, Brittney Paye, and Jessie Sheahan

 Time and again, SkillCorps alumni have expressed to us that their two week trips have transformed their lives and relationships.
 Andrew, Brittney and Jessie open up and share what they’ve learned about themselves, and how they continue to apply these insights to their personal and professional growth.

 All three guests have different backgrounds related to autism.
-Andrew is an autistic self-advocate and Registered Behavior Technician, working with children on the spectrum.
+Andrew is an autism self-advocate and Registered Behavior Technician, working with children on the spectrum.
 He tells an inspiring story about his outreach initiatives on a SkillCorps trip to the Czech Republic.

 Brittney is a Board Certified Behavior Analyst who implements Applied Behavior Analysis to train dogs.
 Having been on almost 10 SkillCorps trips, she reflects on how building her leadership skills has empowered her to take a stand in different aspects of her life.